Short assured tenants

 - give you a 'notice to quit'

-- give you at least two months' notice in writing that they want the home back – this is called a section 33 notice
+- give you the right amount of notice in writing for when they want the home back – this is called a section 33 notice

 If you do not leave by the end of this notice period, the landlord will have to tell the Tribunal that they want to evict you.